marshaucr/mm4dber.github.io/pre-training.md

             - NOTE: It is highly recommended that you watch the full videos before day 5 of pre-training.
 Especially for those who are learning R/Rstudio.

-* If you need help, drop into office hours (link calenddar link to go to office hours)
+* If you need help, drop into office hours ( add calendar link to go to office hours)